-I use the word “complete” to describe stances that allow nebulosity.
+I use the word “complete” to describe stances that allow nebulosity and pattern.

 The term “complete” is not ideal.
 An earlier version of this book used “non-dual”; but that word is taken to mean something else.